wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/event-pub-sub/index.md

 ---
-title: How To Guide - Event Pub/Sub System
+title: "How To Guide: Event Pub/Sub System"
-description: Learn how to use the WPGraphQL Logging plugin's event pub/sub system to subscribe, transform, and emit events.
+description: "Learn how to use the WPGraphQL Logging plugin's event pub/sub system to subscribe, transform, and emit events."
 ---

 ## How to use the WPGraphQL Logging events pub/sub system